TREASURIES-Yields rise as U.S. business activity jumps

 "The long-end is signaling that there is economic trouble up ahead, or current economic trouble," said Brien.
 "When there’s a bid for Treasuries, part of that bid is from enterprises or investors not deploying that money in the real world - not building a factory, not expanding a business.
 And so it's not just an opinion but it's also a function of the real-world activity."

-Investors are evaluating whether the Fed is likely to continue to hike rates after an expected 25 basis point increase at its May 2-3 meeting as the U.S. central bank focuses on bringing down inflation, while the labor market also remains strong.
+Investors are evaluating whether the Fed is likely to continue to hike rates after an expected 25 basis point increase at its May 2-3 meeting as the U.S. central bank focuses on bringing down inflation.

-Ten-year Treasury yields US10YT=RR were last at 3.570%, up 3 basis points on the day.
+Ten-year Treasury yields US10YT=RR were last at 3.572%, up 3 basis points on the day.
 Two-year yields US2YT=RR rose 2 basis points to 4.192%.
-The inversion in the yield curve between two year and 10-year yields US2US10=TWEB widened to minus 62 basis points.
+The inversion in the yield curve between two year and 10-year yields US2US10=TWEB was last at minus 62 basis points.

 Benchmark 10-year yields have risen from seven-month lows touched on April 6 as the banking sector appears to stabilize, following the collapse of two regional banks including Silicon Valley Bank in mid-March.